Assessing the use case

 Data processing and training

-This is a supervised learning approach, which like many of the examples we’ve explored in this report, involves training an AI system on labelled data to process patterns between that data and the categories used to classify it.
+This is a supervised learning approach, which like many of the examples we’ve explored in this report, involves training an AI system on labelled data to process patterns between that data and categories used to classify it.

 Building the model

 The main challenge is getting the first phases right.
-With a representative, well-curated dataset grounded in a clear conceptual framework, it is much easier to build the other parts of the solution.
+With a representative, well curated dataset grounded in a clear conceptual framework it is much easier to build the other parts of the solution.
 After having done this on ITR’s programme data, they were able to design the interface which allowed users to search through the information categorised by the LLM and to add different functions, like the auto-generation of briefs on specific topics.

 Testing and Iterating